timescale/tiger-eon/README.md

 *Get comprehensive insights into recent developments, and cross-platform project updates.*

-### Understand Technical Changes via the Github integration
+## Understand Technical Changes via the Github integration

 ![Screenshot of EON analyzing GitHub code changes and providing technical insights about project modifications and pull requests](./images/github.png)

 *Analyze technical changes, review code modifications, and understand the evolution of your projects.*

+# Setup

 ## Requirements